-SET101 Beginning Keyboarding Prerequisite: As required by program This course is designed to enable the student to use the touch method of keyboarding.
+SET101 Beginning Keyboarding

+This course is designed to enable the student to use the touch method of keyboarding.
 Emphasis is on speed and accuracy in keying alphabetic, symbols, and numeric information using the typewriter or microcomputer keyboard.
 Upon completion, the student should be able to demonstrate proper techniques and acceptable rate of speed and accuracy, as defined by the course syllabus, in the production of basic business documents such as memos, letter, reports, and tables.
 CORE.